Child Actor (producer): History

 Child Actor was originally a dream pop duo formed by cousins Max Heath and Sedgie Ogilvy.
 They released the Partner EP in February 2012 and the Window EP in July 2012.

 Their first album, Victory, was released on Fake Four Inc. on October 16, 2012.
 Don Yates of KEXP-FM described the album as "an impressive set of maximalist, R&B-tinged electro-pop with a huge, lush sound featuring walls of glittering synths, hip hop-influenced rhythms, chopped samples, wispy vocals and sugary pop melodies."
 Alyce Currier of Earmilk said, "With more emotional staying power than a lot of music caught up in today's rapid release cycle, I think this one is a keeper."

 Ogilvy left Child Actor in December 2012 with Natalie Plaza taking her place.
 Child Actor released their sophomore album, Never Die, in September 2014, followed by A Perfect Cloud in 2016.

 In 2021, Child Actor released an album entitled Respawn with frequent collaborator Televangel via Fake Four Inc.

 In 2022, Heath played keyboard in a recording session along with jazz musician Shabaka Hutchings that would form the foundation for the 2023 Armand Hammer album We Buy Diabetic Test Strips.

 Heath gained wider recognition in 2024 after making contributions to critically acclaimed albums by artists such as Navy Blue, Elucid, and Previous Industries, as well as releasing his first full-length collaboration album with underground rapper Cavalier.

-In a 2024 interview, producer The Alchemist, when asked his thoughts about upcoming producers, responded:
+In a 2024 interview, producer The Alchemist, when asked his thoughts about emerging producers, responded:

 Child Actor is insane.
 Child Actor is out of his mind.
 That guy's really good, he’s impressed me a lot lately. ...
 [I]f I have my vote, then Child Actor is the one.